 Climate: Since 1990, international negotiations on climate change through the UNFCCC have been grounded in a series of five overview 'Assessment Reports' produced by the International Panel on Climate Change (IPCC) - an expert-led process that identifies relevant knowledge for formal consideration by governments.
 The IPCC Assessment Reports are produced in a four-year cycle (they are currently working on AR6).
-"As

-Food And Agriculture: The International Assessment of Agricultural Knowledge, Science and Technology for Development (IAASTD) was a three-year multistakeholder collaborative process engaging 900 participants and 110 countries, with co-sponsorship of the FAO, Global Environment Facility, UNDP, UNEP, UNESCO, the World

-Bank and WHO.
+"Assessments tackle broad and complex International Assessment of issues and support the discovery Agricultural Knowledge, Science of solutions to address identified and Technology for Development problems and challenges."
+(IAASTD) was a three-year multistakeholder collaborative process - UN DESA, Prototype Global engaging 900 participants and 110 Sustainable Development countries, with co-sponsorship of the Report 2014.
+FAO, Global Environment Facility, UNDP, UNEP, UNESCO, the World Bank and WHO.
 IAASTD carried out both a global assessment and five regional sub-assessments of the state of science, technology and innovation related to agriculture between 2003 and 2007.